superduper-io/superduper/docs/content/tutorials/vector_search.md

 </pre>
 </details>

-The `db.apply` command is a universal command for activating AI components in SuperDuperDB.
+The `db.apply` command is a universal command for activating AI components in superduper.

 You will now see lots of output - the model-outputs/ vectors are computed and the various parts of the `VectorIndex` are registered in the system.